 Footpaths evolve to meet human needs, with an organic form that grows and changes, especially for upland footpaths - vital arteries for walkers that enable us to enjoy wild places.
 But as walkers take to the hills in ever greater numbers many paths suffer from over-use and become degraded.
 Millions of boots have turned pleasant grassy paths in the '60s and '70s into ugly rock-strewn hillside scars.
 Bodies like the National Trust and National Parks do a lot of repair but it is a never-ending task.
 I have observed paths for many years in all terrain in UK and abroad and seen them respond to both use and mis-use.
 This talk is a pictorial essay showing the diversity, as well as the fragility, of a very 'natural', but at the same time man-made, upland phenomenon.
 See: jaharrison.me.uk/Talks/#Footpath

-Views: 442 | Enquiries: 0My career was half as a Chartered Engineer and half as a chartered Ergonomics & Human Factors Consultant.
-My talks draw partly on that but more on my many other interests including: photography, fell walking, bell ringing, railways, bricks, human perception, maths ,...
-I have given around 250 talks to 100+ different groups.
-I'm based in Wokingham, Berkshire so limited to the surrounding area for in-person events (but online can be anywhere).
-Details of my talks are on my website at: jaharrison.me.uk/Talks
+Views: 948 | Enquiries: 0My career was half Chartered Engineer and half Chartered Ergonomics & Human Factors Consultant but I have many other interestes including: photography, fell walking, bell ringing, railways, bricks, human perception and maths.
+My talks draw on these wide interests and I have given over 250 talks to over 150 different groups.
+I'm based in Wokingham, Berkshire and can give in-person talks in the surrounding area.
+I'm also happy to do online talks.
+Details of each of my talks are on my website at: jaharrison.me.uk/Talks

 If you are interested in this talk and wish to contact the speaker, please complete the following form: